Happy Trails Entertainment

 Last summer the old adobe was restored, and it is now open for business as BETT’S GOLD COIN SPORTS TAVERN.
 That’s when I came upon the idea of preserving our local history through cowboy poetry.
 I obtained lots of information about the Fremont Adobe from our local historian, Leroy Radanovich, and created my first historical poem.
 I am hoping to work with Leroy in the future, combining the old photos with historical poetry that tells their story in rhyme.

 Be sure to stop by BETT’S GOLD COIN for some food and refreshments next time you’re in Mariposa.
 My husband Kevin built the horseshoe bar out of solid slabs of Ponderosa Pine.
-The three huge maritime murals that still remain have been restored to their original splendor by local artist Marsha Crawford, or as aka, “Yeshe”
+The three huge maritime murals that still remain have been restored to their original splendor by local artist Marsha Crawford “Yeshe”

 ( visit her website at pangeapacific.com ) and they are fantastic!